 If your tooth has been severely damaged by oral trauma, such as a car accident, a slip and fall, or an accidental injury while playing sports or some other activity, it may be possible to repair it with a dental crown and a root canal.

-However, the most important thing you can do to preserve your tooth is to get help immediately.
+However, the most important thing you can do to preserve your tooth is to get help from our Modesto dental office immediately.
 The longer you wait, the fewer options you will have, and the more likely it is that Dr. Acree will have to remove your tooth.